 These birds are native to Antarctica and are the world’s largest species of penguin.
 Emperor penguins cannot fly but they use their small wings to swim through icy waters.
 Their well-adapted body shape allows them to easily swim, and they can hold their breath underwater for up to 20 minutes.

 To survive the frigid Antarctic conditions, emperor penguins have specialized feathers and a layer of fat to keep them warm.
 They are also social birds, living together in colonies and huddling for warmth during the coldest months.
-Emperor penguin populations are reducing due to shifts in their habitat and climate.
+As of 2023, the IUCN now lists as these penguins as Near Threatened due to climate change.

 With the largest wingspan of any bird, the wandering albatross can spend hours at a time in flight.
 On average, they can have 9 ft. wingspans and reach weights of 14 to 26 lbs.